RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 d.
 You may hover around each country to see its respective statistic.

-4. You may be wondering if there is a correlation between a country’s starting a business score and GNI or Procedure.
+4. You may be wondering if there is a correlation between a country’s starting a business score and GNI or procedure.
 One way to check this is to use the ``CORREL`` function to see how the score is affected by each factor i.e., starting a business score to GNI, starting a business score to the procedure, starting a business score to time.